 Kaigang Li, Ph.D., Developer and Monitor of Physical Activity Component, Colorado State University

 I am an Assistant Professor in the Department of Health and Exercise Science at Colorado State University and the Director of the Laboratory for Assessment and Promotion of Physical Activity and Health (APPAH).
 My research area is Health Behavior and one of major research lines is physical activity.
 I have worked in physical activity measurement and assessment, social-ecological and dynamic determinants of physical activity engagement, and promotion of physical activity engagement for more than 10 years.
 Currently, I take a role in physical activity monitoring and collection and analysis of physical activity data as a Co-Investigator in the CAPS project.
 My favorite fruits are avocado and watermelon, my favorite vegetable is cucumber.

-Tom Hurley, MS, Senior Research Associate, 24-hr diet recalls, University of South Carolina
+Tom Hurley, MS, Senior Research Associate, University of South Carolina

-My role with the CAPS study is to oversee the diet assessment component.
-I have a bachelor of science in Human Nutrition from the University of Massachusetts and have worked in the Department of Nutrition at the Massachusetts Nutrient Databank.
+My role with the CAPS study is to oversee the diet assessment component and 24-diet recalls.
+I have a Bachelor of Science in Human Nutrition from the University of Massachusetts and have worked in the Department of Nutrition at the Massachusetts Nutrient Databank.
 I have an MS in Epidemiology from the University of Massachusetts, and I now work as a Senior Research Associate in Cancer Prevention and serve as Director of the Data Analysis and Management and Diet Assessment Research Units in the Cancer Prevention and Control Program.
 In addition, I am an Affiliated Scholar in the Center for Research in Nutrition and Health Disparities in the Arnold School of Public Health.